-There is common ground to be found between the two generations in many ways, such as caring about community, wanting to be respected, and looking for ways to save money.
+There is common ground to be found between the two generations in many ways, such as caring about the community, wanting to be respected, and looking for ways to save money.
 But other trends are emerging as well: similarities in the world of interior design.

 Let’s take a look at a few design trends currently blowing up the workplace and home office redesign markets, and see how the different generations compare.